evildmp/diataxis-documentation-framework/how-to-guides.rst

 --------------------

 ..  image:: /images/old-recipe.jpg
-    :alt: 'a recipe'
+    :alt: A recipe contains a list of ingredients and a list of steps.
     :class: floated

 Consider a recipe, an excellent model for a how-to guide.
 A recipe clearly defines what will be achieved by following it, and **addresses a specific question** (*How do I make...?* or *What can I make with...?*).

 It's not the responsibility of a recipe to *teach* you how to make something.
-A professional chef who has made the exactly the same thing multiple times before may still follow a recipe - even if they *created* the recipe themselves - to ensure that they do it correctly.
+A professional chef who has made exactly the same thing multiple times before may still follow a recipe - even if they *created* the recipe themselves - to ensure that they do it correctly.